mecid/mecid.github.io/_posts/2023-09-26-mastering-charts-in-swiftui-pie-and-donut-charts.md

 }
 ```

 As you can see, the SectorMark type is a simple chart mark that supports all the modifiers we use for other mark types to customize them.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!